RigglePrime/SS13-tools/ss13_tools/log_buddy/README.md

 that at the end of this short section you'll know how to use LogBuddy pretty effectively.

 After starting it, the first thing you need to do is download some logs.

+`%dl 198563`

+And that's it!
+Look at [this section](#available-commands-cheat-sheet) for more ways to download logs.
+You can input several rounds, or even a range.
+If you want to load them from an already existing file, use `%load_file`

+Now let's filter them.
+Let's say our friend `lootgoblin614` got into a fight.
+They claim to have been insulted by someone, so it would be useful to see who they spoke with.

+`%heard lootgoblin614` should display only logs they heard. `%p` to print the logs, `%s` to save and we're done!
+Doens't work?
+First, let's reset the filter with `%reset`.
+If we know they fought in the bar, we can try `%location Bar` (use full location names), and printing that out.
+We could also just filter for ckeys with `%ckey lootgoblin614 barenjoyer999` to get logs from only those two.
+For the full list of commands, see [available commands](#available-commands-cheat-sheet)

+When you're done just type `%s` to save to a file, and you're all done.
+Good luck with the appeal!

 ### Available commands (cheat sheet)